RichMatthews/signal-ai-technical-challenge/README.md

 ## Things to improve in the future

 - I would add the ability to remove a favourite from the favourite screen and maybe to group or filter them
-- I would write more tests.
-Obviously normally I would expect a high level of code coverage but for the purposes of this tets, a few will suffice
 - I added some basic error handling but with more time I would like to flesh this out a bit more
 - I added some basic loading states but I would also improve this and make it better visually going forward